 In the accident, Benny suffered three fractured vertebrae, a herniated disc, a concussion, and brain damage that impaired his memory and concentration.
 After several surgeries and lengthy physical therapy, Benny still lives with chronic pain, issues with neck motion, and on-going memory and concentration issues.
 Benny’s claim secured compensation for his medical expenses, lost wages, and his pain and suffering.
 The settlement was reached the day jury selection for his personal injury trial was set to begin.

 Anyone injured at a construction or renovation site should be kept safe from injuries like those Benny Mitchell suffered.
 If you or a loved one are ever injured on the job, contact an experienced New York personal injury attorney.
-Wingate, Russotti, Shapiro & Halperin, LLP can be reached at (212) 986- 7353.
+Wingate, Russotti, Shapiro, Moses & Halperin, LLP can be reached at (212) 986- 7353.